sanjayshah2108/Aequilibrium-iOS-TechAssignment-TheTransformationCompany/README.md

 # How To Test

-Simply run the iOD app on a simulator or device, and test away!
+Simply run the iOS app on a simulator or device, and test away!